lyp-packages/lilyjazz/README.md

 This package provides the LilyJazz open-source font for lilypond.

-Original code by Torsten Hämmerle.
+Original code by Torsten Hämmerle and Abraham Lee.
+For more information on producing Jazz lead sheets with Lilypond, checkout Abraham's [blog post](http://leighverlag.blogspot.fr/2015/12/mimicking-real-book-look.html).

 ## Installation